TinkerBoard-Android/rockchip-android-manifest/README.md

 # rockchip-android-manifest

+This is the manifest project used to download the Tinker OS Android code base for the Tinker Board series.

-For more information, please go to TinkerBoard wiki.
+For more information, please go to the TinkerBoard wiki.

     https://github.com/TinkerBoard/TinkerBoard/wiki